Saumya-Gupta-26/TopoDiffusionNet/README.md

 ## 2) Code
 This work uses the [Ablated Diffusion Model (ADM)](https://proceedings.neurips.cc/paper_files/paper/2021/file/49ad23d1ec9fa4bd8d77d02681df5cfa-Paper.pdf) as the base diffusion model.
 Hence, the diffusion code is borrowed from https://github.com/openai/improved-diffusion .
 This code supports training and inference for 3 models: ADM, ADM-T, and TopoDiffusionNet (TDN).
 Each of these models generate binary images (masks), which can be later used as condition for [ControlNet](https://openaccess.thecvf.com/content/ICCV2023/papers/Zhang_Adding_Conditional_Control_to_Text-to-Image_Diffusion_Models_ICCV_2023_paper.pdf).
 - ADM is an unconditional (uncond) model
 - ADM-T takes the topological constraint *c* as condition.
 In 0-dim, *c* denotes the number of objects, while in 1-dim, *c* denotes the number of holes.
-ADM-T is trained with the standard $L_{topo}$ loss function.
+ADM-T is trained with the standard $L_{simple}$ loss function.
 - TDN is our proposed method which also takes the topological constraint *c* as condition.
-Additionally, during training, we impose a topology-based loss function $L_{topo}$ to ensure the model generates masks satusfying the constraint.
+Additionally, during training, we impose a topology-based loss function $L_{topo}$ to ensure the model generates masks satisfying the constraint.
 We retain the standard $L_{simple}$ loss during training.

 ### 2.1) Environment
 You would need to replicate the same environment as in https://github.com/openai/improved-diffusion .
 Please see their repo for more details.
 To compute $L_{topo}$, we would need homology-computation libraries.
 Hence, please run the following: